- This event has passed.

 Masks are required.

 The lecture will also be livestreamed, and recorded and archived on our web site.
-We will update this calendar entry with the livestream link closer to the event.
+Livestream link.

 The Charlotte Zolotow Lecture is sponsored by the Cooperative Children’s Book Center and the Friends of the CCBC.
 This event is part of the Wisconsin Book Festival.